pytorch/tutorials/recipes_source/distributed_device_mesh.rst

 How to use DeviceMesh for your custom parallel solutions
 --------------------------------------------------------
-When working with large scale training, one can have a more complicated custom parallel training composition.
-For example, one may need to slice out submeshes for different parallelism solutions.
+When working with large scale training, you might have more complex custom parallel training composition.
+For example, you may need to slice out submeshes for different parallelism solutions.
 DeviceMesh allows users to slice child mesh from the parent mesh and re-use the NCCL communicators already created when the parent mesh is initialized.

 .. code-block:: python